-The REN and RER radios contain a CD/DVD player, USB port, and a 30-gigabyte hard drive (HDD).
+The REN and RER Multimedia systems contain a radio, CD/DVD player, USB port, and a 30-gigabyte hard drive (HDD).
 Sirius Satellite Radio is optional.
-The 6.5 in (16.5 cm) touch screen allows for easy menu selection.
+The 6.5 in 4 (16.5 cm) touch screen allows for easy menu selection.